-My approach to teaching involves careful concept-driven planning and a balanced approach to assessment that ensures that every student can succeed.
-All of my courses address social inequalities in their content and, as a facilitator, I seek to discuss power and inequality in ways that do not place undue burden on students from marginalized backgrounds.
+My approach to teaching involves careful, concept-driven planning and a balanced approach to assessment that ensures that every student can succeed.
+All of my courses address social inequalities in their content regardless of the specific topic.
+As a facilitator, I place power and inequality at the center of discussions in ways that do not place undue burden on students from marginalized backgrounds.
 I use technology to bring diverse perspectives and expert voices into the classroom.
 In addition, I seek to cultivate a sense of critical citizenship among students by using case studies that are immediately relevant to their lives.

-- Sociology of Culture, an upper-division elective course, Summer 2016.
+- Sociology of Culture, an upper-division elective course (Summer 2016).
 The course introduces core concepts in the contemporary sociology of culture, including cultural capital, authenticity, ideology, and institutionalization.
-Students encounter empirical works applying these concepts, on such topics as the formation of racial-ethnic categories, elite education and privilege, and the cultural politics of food.
-In evaluations, students praise the course’s engaging material and clearly presented lectures.
+In evaluations, students praise the course’s engaging material and clear, organized lectures.

 - Sexual Cultures, a survey course in the sociology of sexuality (Summer 2015).
 Topics include the social construction of identity, LGBT movements, global transmission of Western sexual identity categories, and the institutional risk factors for sexual assault on college campuses.
 Students gave this course high marks in their evaluations, citing helpful discussions and informative readings.

 I served as teaching assistant for five courses at Berkeley, planning and conducting discussion sessions that met twice a week.
 Courses include Economic Sociology, Contemporary and Classical Social Theory, and Evaluation of Evidence.
 Students consistently praised my clear and well-organized lessons and my helpful and encouraging demeanor, both in the classroom and in office hours.